Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Continuous Enrollment.
 Students are required to register for appropriate courses in every semester or summer term in which they expect to receive assistance, use the facilities of the university, complete their comprehensive evaluation, take their preliminary or qualifying exams, or defend their thesis or dissertation.
 The number of hours for which students must enroll in each semester depends on their level of involvement in research and their use of university facilities and faculty time.
 Students in residence who are devoting full time to research should enroll for at least 9 hours.
-Students who are on an assistantship or who receive fellowships or scholarships through the Graduate School must register for 9 hours each semester and 3 hours for each semester in which they receive assistance.
+Students who are on an assistantship or who receive fellowships or scholarships through the Graduate School must register for 9 hours each semester and 3 hours in each relevant summer session in which they receive assistance.
 Students receiving financial assistance must register for the number of hours required by Financial Aid.
 For Financial Aid purposes, 9 hours of enrollment is automatically considered full-time enrollment; 4 hours of enrollment is automatically considered half-time enrollment.

 Students who have begun thesis or dissertation research must register for 6000 or 8000 courses, respectively, in each regular semester and at least once each summer until all degree requirements have been completed, unless granted an official leave of absence from the program for medical or other exceptional reasons.
 Students officially classified as off-campus students may register for 1 hour of 6000 or 8000 with departmental approval until their final semester, at which time they must enroll in at least 3 hours.

 Registration for Thesis or Dissertation Hours.
 Registration for at least 6 hours of 6000 is required for the master’s thesis and at least 12 hours of 8000 for a doctoral dissertation.
-Once the project has begun, a student must be enrolled in such courses every semester and at least one term during the summer until completion.
-A student should enroll under the committee chairperson; however, in those instances in which other professors on the student’s committee are making substantial contribution to the student’s research, it is permissible for the student to enroll proportionally under those professors.
+Once the project has begun, a student must be enrolled in such courses every semester and at least one session during the summer until completion.
+A student should enroll under the committee chairperson.
+However, in those instances in which other professors on the student’s committee are making substantial contribution to the student’s research, it is permissible for the student to enroll proportionally under those professors.
 Students certified as off-campus and without an assistantship or scholarship/fellowship may enroll for as few as 1 hour until their final semester, at which time 3 hours minimum are required.

-Students may not enroll in thesis or dissertation courses before formal admission to a degree program by the graduate dean.
+Students may not enroll in thesis or dissertation courses before formal admission to a degree program by the Graduate Dean.

 Registration in Session of Graduation.
 There are three official graduation dates: December, May, and August.
 Every candidate for a graduate degree must be registered for classes in the session of graduation.
 Doctoral students must register for at least 3 hours at the 8000 level and master’s students in a thesis option must be registered for at least 3 hours at the 6000 level.
 Master’s students in a thesis option who have completed the required 6 hours of thesis work and have defended the thesis may enroll in at least 3 hours at the 5000 level or 7000 hours (research hours).
 Master’s students in a non-thesis option must register for at least 1 hour of non-thesis graduate coursework.
 Failure to graduate at the expected time requires such additional registrations as may be necessary until graduation.
 Students must complete a new Application to Graduate for each semester.

 Maximum Allowable Doctoral Hours.
-Students not making timely progress toward completion of the doctoral degree are subject to termination by the graduate dean.
+Students not making timely progress toward completion of the doctoral degree are subject to termination by the Graduate Dean.
 The Texas Legislature has capped fundable graduate study at 99 doctoral hours for most programs and may impose sanctions upon universities permitting registration for excess hours.
 Doctoral students with more than 99 doctoral hours will be required to pay out-of-state tuition, regardless of residence status.
 The maximum time allowed for completing the doctoral degree is eight years from the first doctoral semester or four years from admission to candidacy, whichever comes first.
-The graduate dean must approve exceptions or extensions in advance.
+The Graduate Dean must approve exceptions or extensions in advance.

 Maximum Allowable Graduate Hours.
-Students who are in programs other than doctoral programs and are not making timely progress toward completion of their degree are subject to termination by the graduate dean.
+Students who are in programs other than doctoral programs and are not making timely progress toward completion of their degree are subject to termination by the Graduate Dean.
 Graduate students beyond the maximum allowable graduate hours as determined by the Texas Legislature may be required to pay out-of-state tuition, regardless of residence status.
 The maximum time allowed for completing a master’s degree is six years.
-The graduate dean must approve exceptions or extensions in advance.
+The Graduate Dean must approve exceptions or extensions in advance.

 Changes in Schedule and Withdrawal.
 Graduate students who wish to add or drop a course past the deadline when student-initiated adds or drops are allowed as set by the Registrar must initiate such action with the graduate advisor for their academic program.
-A student who wishes to drop all courses in a term must withdraw from the University through the office of the Registrar.
+A student who wishes to drop all courses in a term must withdraw from the university through the office of the Registrar.
 A student who quits a course or courses without officially dropping the course or making a full withdrawal from the University is likely to receive an F in that course or courses.
-Students should be familiar with the strict deadlines that the University has set for refund allowances for dropping courses and/or withdrawing from the University http://www.depts.ttu.edu/studentbusinessservices/calendar/importDates.php).
+Students should be familiar with the strict deadlines that the University has set for refund allowances for dropping courses and/or withdrawing from the University (www.depts.ttu.edu/studentbusinessservices/calendar/importDates.php).

 Enrollment by Faculty and Staff.
 Full-time members of the faculty and staff of Texas Tech University may enroll for courses by permission of the department chairperson concerned.
 In registering for graduate work, they become subject to the regulations of the Graduate School.
 However, no member of the faculty who has held rank higher than instructor at Texas Tech is eligible to pursue a graduate degree program at this institution unless approved by the Dean of the Graduate School.
 An immediate supervisor of the faculty/staff member may not direct the student’s research nor permit the enrollment of the supervisee in his/her courses or other organized instructional activity.

 Enrollment by Undergraduates.
-An undergraduate student who has earned 90 hours of course credit and who has at least a 3.0 GPA in their major subject courses may enroll for courses carrying graduate credit, subject to the approval and certification of an acceptable grade point average by the dean of the instructional college and the approval of the dean of the Graduate School.
-This approval must be obtained on special forms available from the Graduate School website prior to registration and submitted to the Graduate School Enrollment Services through the Sharepoint portal.
+An undergraduate student who has earned 90 hours of course credit and who has at least a 3.0 GPA in their major subject courses may enroll for courses carrying graduate credit, subject to the approval and certification of an acceptable grade point average by the dean of the instructional college and the approval of the Dean of the Graduate School.
+This approval must be obtained on special forms available from the Graduate School website prior to registration and submitted to the Graduate School Enrollment Services through the portal.
 No course taken without this approval may be counted for graduate credit.
 Students may not receive both graduate and undergraduate credit for the same course, except for up to 9 hours when a student is admitted into an approved combined/accelerated baccalaureate – master’s degree program where the graduate program hours exceed 30.

 The maximum amount of work that may be scheduled by an undergraduate taking courses for graduate credit is 16 hours in a long semester or 6 hours in a summer term, inclusive of both undergraduate and graduate work.